How To Make No Sew Curtains with Grommets (make your own!)

 I’m working my way through the paints that I want to review for y’all.

-Once I’m done, I’m going to do a post with my thoughts with the pros/cons of each paint I “test”.
+Once I’m done, I’m going to do a post with my thoughts on the different types of chalk-style paints.

 In the meantime, I’ll be sharing the furniture makeovers I do with them.